camunda/camunda-docs/docs/reference/glossary.md

 - [Messages](/components/concepts/messages.md)

-### Outbound connector
+### Outbound Connector

-Outbound [connectors](#connector) in Camunda Platform 8 allow workflows to trigger with external systems or services, making it possible to integrate workflows with other parts of a business process or system architecture.
+Outbound [Connectors](#connector) in Camunda Platform 8 allow workflows to trigger with external systems or services, making it possible to integrate workflows with other parts of a business process or system architecture.

 ### Partition